FBloembergen/codefest_ecsfargate/Lab-001/README.md

 ## ECR - Elastic Container Registry
 This is our repository for Docker Images.
-You can find it under ECS  Amazon ECR  Repositories.
+You can find it under *ECS* --> *Amazon ECR* --> *Repositories*.
 Or type in ECR under Services.
 This directs you directly to the repository.

 Under Reposities you’ll find the repository helloflogo and when opening this you will only find 1 Image with tag: latest.
 For this course it is good enough to have only the latest tag.
 However I wouldn’t recommend to use latest.
 Except maybe for snapshots.
 Also keep in mind at any time no tag is given when loading an image ECS will pick latest.